alex95kr/playbooks/nginx-site/README.md

 nginx-site
 =========

-Deploy site (example) to www folder and make config (ssl optional) for nginx
+Deploy you site (example.com) to www folder and make config (ssl optional) for nginx and run your site with ssl

 Requirements
 ------------